 Originated from Chilean mythology, Alicanto is a bird known for having its wings shine at night with beautiful metallic colors.
 Legend has it that the Alicanto fed on silver and gold, making them glow like the sun if they ate gold and shine like the moon when they had silver.
-It is known to be a good luck for the miners.
+It is known to be good luck for the miners.
 Once seeing the Alicanto, the miners would often follow them to their food source.

 The Alicanto view in Kendis stems from the Planning of multiple teams and their Sprints.
-Whether it is for SAFe PI Planning or planning for 3 or 4 Sprints, this view will allow you to see Sprint by Sprint, which Features are being worked on by the teams as well as viewing their dependencies.
+Whether it is for SAFe PI Planning or planning for 3 or 4 Sprints, this view will allow you to see Sprint by Sprint, which features are being worked on by the teams as well as viewing their dependencies.

 This view enables Product Owners, Scrum Masters, Teams, Delivery Managers, and Release Train Engineers to seamlessly view the entire board.

 The Griffin view in Kendis is a level higher than the Alicanto.
 It will display the end state of the Features that are being worked on by the teams.
-So when a particular team will finish their part of the Features or Epics, the Board will display all of the Team stories as well as maintaining a view of the dependencies.
+So when a particular team will finish their part of the Features or Epics, the Board will display all of the Team stories as well as maintain a view of the dependencies.

-This view allows Product Owners, Product Managers, Delivery Managers, Release Management and Release Train Engineers to have visibility of all the activities on the board.
+This view allows Product Owners, Product Managers, Delivery Managers, Release Management, and Release Train Engineers to have visibility of all the activities on the board.

 The Phoenix, in Greek mythology, is considered a symbol of resurrection.
 It is born again from the ashes of the passing away of its predecessor.
 It represents renewal of time and life in general.